ccxt/ccxt/CONTRIBUTING.md

 npm run build
 ```

-The following command will test the build slave source files (for all exchanges, symbols and languages):
+The following command will test the built slave source files (for all exchanges, symbols and languages):

 ```
 node run-tests